Shigeko Kubota

-Early Life and Professional Activity
+Early life and professional activity

 Kubota was born as the second oldest of four girls to a family of monk lineage associated with a Buddhist temple in Niigata Prefecture, Japan, where she lived through World War II.
 She described herself as "of a religious Buddhist family," and familial connections to monastic life would inform later Zen concepts in her work.
 Because her father was a Buddhist monk, Kubota had often witnessed funerals as a child and spent time alone, supposedly playing with ghosts in a temple room where fresh bones were stored.
 She drew on these vivid memories of death in her video art.

 Her parents appreciated the arts and supported their children in studying them, despite the expectation of women to work as part of the productive force at the time.
 Her maternal grandfather was a calligrapher and landowner who encouraged his daughter and his granddaughters to pursue various arts.
 Kubota's mother, for example, was one of the first female students at what is now the Tokyo National University of the Arts and Music.
 Art brought Kubota to Tokyo as a young adult as well: during her high school years, Kubota met an enthusiastic art teacher who urged her to apply to the Tokyo University of Education, where she earned a degree in sculpture in 1960.